-IAS 36 "Impairment of assets" (amended) effective from 1 January 2014, not yet endorsed by the EU
+IAS 36 "Impairment of assets" (amended) effective from 1 January 2014, adopted by the EU on December 2013

-The amendments require disclosure of information about the recoverable amount of impaired financial assets in the event that it is determined based on the fair value less sale costs.
+The amendments require disclosure of information about the recoverable amount of impaired financial assets in the event that it is determined based on the fair value less all sale costs.
 They should be applied retrospectively.
-Earlier application is only possible with IFRS 13.
+Earlier application is only possible in conjunction with IFRS 13.

-IAS 39 "Financial instruments: Recognition and Measurement" (amended) effective from 1 January 2014, not yet endorsed by the EU
+IAS 39 "Financial instruments: Recognition and Measurement" (amended) effective from 1 January 2014, adopted by the EU on December 2013